 If you want to avoid electric waffle makers and questionable coatings altogether, then they do still make cast iron options.
 Here are a few I found on Amazon, but they seem to come and go so if you see one you like, snag it.
 You might also keep an eye out at thrift stores and antique stores for a cast iron waffle maker.
 Click on the name of the product or the image to learn more.

-Hopefully, that gives you some options to research if you've been wanting to get a waffle iron for your own kitchen.
+Hopefully, that gives you some options to research if you’ve been wanting to get a waffle iron for your own kitchen.
 IMHO, these waffles are worth getting a waffle iron for. 😉 Ready to dive in?
-Let's eat!
-Recipe below, or you can watch Orleatha make them on camera in a recent Facebook Live Stream!
+Let’s eat!

 - Preheat waffle iron to medium/low (we like this Presto Round Belgian Waffle Maker and this Hamilton Beach Square Belgian Waffle Maker)